spicata/mint-fresh-notes/pages/6 Articles/A Report on Nuclear Physics.md

 ## Decay

 Radicative decay is a process that unstable atoms (particularly nuclei) undergo to achieve a more stable stable (lower energy).
 Within Nuclear Physics, this is catogorside into three large types: Alpha ($\alpha$) decay, beta ($\beta$) decay, and gamma ($\gamma$) decay.
 What decides what form of decay is undergoene depends on which way the nucleus is unstable.
+T

 ### Alpha Decay